craigfrancis/security/hpkp-setup/readme.md

 10. Generate a new backup key-pair (backup2), get its hash, and store it in a safe place (again, **not** on the Live server).

-11. Replace your old certificate and old key-pair, and update the `Public-Key-Pins` header to remove the old hash, and add the new "backup2" key-pair.
+11. Replace your old certificate and old key-pair, update the `Public-Key-Pins` header to remove the old hash, and add the new "backup2" key-pair.

 Note: If the strength of the keys is ever deemed to be too weak (as was the case with 1024 bit keys), then you **must** generate new backup keys, and update the `Public-Key-Pins` header as soon as possible,